Natural history illustration of Gull anatomy

 Gull body anatomy

-There was no need for shading or stippling, but I felt the illustrations needed a little more body.
-I used very light watercolour washes to point out the differences in feathers and areas of the bird that would be in shadow.
+There was no need for shading or stippling.
+However, I felt the illustrations needed a little more body.
+I used very light watercolour washes to point out the differences in feathers, and areas of the bird that would be in shadow.

 Gull wing anatomy diagram

-This was particularly useful with the gull heads as they made the illustrations far less flat, and allowed me to give the distinctive black head to the second illustration without getting bogged down in heavy ink lines.
+This wash was particularly useful with the gull heads as they made the illustrations less flat.
+It allowed me to give the distinctive black head to the second image whilst avoiding heavy ink lines.

 Black headed gull anatomy illustration

-Completing all these illustration took a little over a day, and luckily Bloomsbury were pleased with the result.
+Completing all these illustration took a little over a day.
+Luckily Bloomsbury were pleased with the result.
 In theory all they now need to do is to add a few labels and annotations, and to settle the invoice!

-As I say, jobs like this only come up every now and then but although they sound simple, they are bread and butter to a freelancer, and very gratefully received.
+As I say, jobs like this only come up every now and then.
+Although they sound simple, they are bread and butter to a freelancer, and very gratefully received.